 Methadone and Benzodiazepines

 Getting high off methadone is much more likely if you mix it with benzodiazepines such as Ativan or Valium.
 These drugs are CNS depressants and they are sometimes used to treat anxiety or insomnia.
-The reason why methadone and benzos are a dangerous mix is because they produce a synergistic effect.
+The reason why methadone and benzos are a dangerous mix is that they produce a synergistic effect.
 Both are CNS depressants that can slow your breathing down significantly – to the point of stopping.

 It’s not unusual for patients to be prescribed benzos for severe anxiety, however.
 Many recovering addicts are anxious in early recovery and need these medications to be able to sleep and function in their daily lives.
 If this is the case for you, now that taking benzodiazepines and methadone can be safe when the doses are controlled and you are under the supervision of a medical professional.